Sebil is a Turkish public drinking fountain. There are several such fountains in the city.

 Sebil is a Turkish public drinking fountain.
 There are several such fountains in the city.
 They provided water to the visitors of the temple mount and the old city.

 An aerial view is seen below showing the places of the sebils that are featured in this page.
-You can point on the purple points to navigate to the selected site.

 Along the Hagai (Al-Wad) road, on the western side of the Temple mount, are two Ottoman sebils.
 The photo below shows one of the Sebils which is closest to the Western Wall.